Months later the radiologist would see that note, call the surgeon and ask how the patient was doing.

 Step 4: But Wait

 Set up a delay, so you receive the email two weeks after the visitor completes the form.
-Copying the radiologist extraordinaire, I have set up a feedback system!
+Copying the radiologist extraordinaire, we have a feedback system.

-Looking at these emails right away it's fun, but if I did that I would not have a clue about the outcome.
+Looking at these emails right away is fun - a new lead!
+Yet we have no clue about the outcome.

-If I wait two weeks, I can look up the person in Salesforce and see what our Sales Team has discovered.
+If I wait two weeks, I can look up the person in our lead management system, e.g., Salesforce, and see what our Sales Team has discovered.

 - On the other hand, the prospect might have been immediately assigned to a top sales person.
-Oh my, this must be a hot one.
+This must be a hot one.

 Don't naively cheer when a new lead comes in.
 Instead, wait a couple of weeks to look so you see whether it's a quality lead.